 Vicuña first exhibited this painting at the National Museum in Santiago in 1977.

-In 2023, Vicuña is the subject of solo exhibitions at Tate Modern in London, MOCA Tucson in Arizona, and the Museo Nacional de Bellas Artes, Santiago, Chile.
+In 2023, Vicuña is the subject of solo exhibitions at Tate Modern in London, MOCA Tucson in Arizona, the Museo Nacional de Bellas Artes, Santiago, Chile, and the Museo de Arte Latinoamericano de Buenos Aires.
 In 2022, she was awarded the Golden Lion for Lifetime Achievement at the Venice Biennale.